J-1 Student Intern

 - VSR appointment approval

 - Passport Identification page

 ✓ After You Submit the ISD Record and All Documents to OISS

-Upon receipt of documents listed above, OISS will generate the form DS-2019 (visa document) and sign off on the Form DS-7002.
-OISS will contact the department when the DS-2019 and DS-7002 forms are ready (within 3 to 5 days of receipt of all completed application materials).
+Upon receipt of documents listed above, OISS will generate the form DS-2019 (visa document) and the form DS-7002.
+OISS will contact the department when the DS-2019 and DS-7002 forms are ready (within 5 to 7 days of receipt of all completed application materials).

 ✓ Pick up forms at OISS (or provide OISS with a courier label)